Skip to content

 13[IKE] received SERVER_REFLEXIVE ME_ENDPOINT 2.2.2.5[4500]

-All peers reach to connect to mediation server using their original UDP source port 4500: ipfw seems to correctly keep original source port.
+All peers manage to connect to the mediation server using their original UDP source port 4500: ipfw seems to correctly preserve the original source port.

 [root@R2]~# ipsec status peer